Samuel-Adeola/PurpleTeamCloudLab/README.md

 ## Blue Team HELK Machine
 This machine is created not just for log analysis but also for more in-depth investigation.
 It includes:

 •	Threat Hunting ELK: Which has elasticsearch, kibana, logstash and elastialert.
-All running as docker images and they receive all the sysmon and the other logs using winlogbeat.
+All running docker images receive all the sysmon and the other logs using winlogbeat.

 •	Sigma Rules: Sigma is useful in creating new alerts or new detections, you can compile them for elastialert.
 Please follow HELK documentation for how to do that.

 •	Powershell Remoting: Powershell remoting installation is quite tricky to work on Linux but it's here and it's working like a charm.
 It's very useful to connect directly to ADLAB domain and perform some actions as a blue teamer to investigate attacks or transfer files to the ADLAB domain.

 •	Kansa & Kape: Both these tools are known for DFIR and remote triage.
 Kansa.ps1 won't work properly on Linux but you can execute its modules directly on the AD machines using powershell remoting

 •	Volatility: volatility is a known tool for memory forensics and here we have volatility and volatility3 (with its symbols) installed by default with all their additional modules

 •	Dumpit: Dumpit is a known tool to create a memory dump on windows machine, it's included inside tools folder, transfer it to the AD machines using Powershell remoting and collect the memory dump back

 •	Python2 and Python3: We have both python2 & 3 installed, just be careful when you are using python or pip

 To use powershell remoting: